 I like this about D&D 5e because when a character death does happen it ends up being pretty significant to the game and often very memorable.

-You can find the death mechanics rules on pages 197 – 198 of the Player’s Handbook (affiliate link to help with maintaining Dungeon Solvers), but I’ll dive into them now.
+You can find the death mechanics rules on pages 197 – 198 of the Player’s Handbook, but I’ll dive into them now.

 Death Saving Throws